isomerpages/moht-healthyprecincts/index.md

             url: /health-and-social-collab/intro/
   - infobar:
       title: In a Healthy Precinct
-      description: Come together to help to create an environment and culture that supports people to achieve and sustain healthy lifestyles!
+      description: Come together to help to create an environment and build a culture that supports residents to achieve sustainable healthy lifestyles!
       button: Find out more
       url: about/healthy-precincts
       subtitle: See, feel & experience health